COVID-19 is impacting all of our lives across the globe.

 The National Theatre School of Canada (NTS) is allocating $60,000 in support of emerging artists (as 80 grants of $750).
 These funds will be granted to theatre artists in training, or artists who have completed a theatre training program within the past five years, to present a piece of art online.

 The Canadian government is offering a variety of support to artists who are affected by Coronavirus.
 For Canadian artists abroad there is a travel fund for artists to return to Canada.
 There are also Emergency Care Benefits for artists unable to earn money due to Coronavirus.

-The Kone Foundation is offering an at home artist in residency support program to fund artists over a three month period.
+The Kone Foundation is offering an at-home artist in a residency support program to fund artists over a three month period.
 Monthly funds range by artist experience, €2,400 (early career), €2,800 (mid-career), and €3,500 (experienced artist).